eldenbishop/war-compare/README.md

 # war-compare #

-An extermely ugly but effective hack to allow two running WAR applications to dynamically compare themselves at runtime.
-I whipped this up in an hour or two several years ago and have found this a very nice file to chuck into my web applications.
+An extermely simple single file drop-in that allows two WAR applications to dynamically compare themselves at runtime.

-You are testing a Java web application, what version is it?
+Say you are testing a Java web application, what version is it?
 What is different from the one running in QA?
-This single file JSP drop-in allows two running web applications to compare themselves dynamically at runtime.
+What files, classes or jars have changed?
 A visual tree browser lets you drill down to find the exact files that differ between two running instances.
 No file data is sent, only paths and MD5 hashes.

 ## Requirements ##